Tips on white paper sources

 Doing research to turn up the right nuggets of proof gives your white paper more authority.

-Strong evidence creates affinity with the reader, strengthens your claims, and proves that your white paper is more than one vendor’s opinion.
+Strong evidence strengthens your claims and proves that your white paper is more than one vendor’s opinion.

-Throughout your research, my advice is to think like a lawyer… and not some polite lawyer in a tailored suit in an air-conditioned office.
+Throughout your research, my advice is to think like a lawyer… but not some polite lawyer in a tailored suit in an air-conditioned office.

-As you work, always picture the other side’s lawyer trying to chew up your evidence and spit it out.
+As you assemble your sources, always picture the other side’s lawyer trying to chew up your evidence and spit it out.

 Building an open-and-shut case

-That takes reading past the first screen of Google search results to see what else may be there.
+- Scrolling past the first screen of Google search results

 (Finished your white paper?
 Now send your client your list of sources.)

-You may think you can use any source under the sun in a white paper, but that’s not strictly true.
+You may think you can use any source under the sun in any white paper.

 The following table lists many sources you could draw on for a white paper—from analysts to Wikipedia—along with some brief notes on each source.